Salesforce

 Tip Earning Codes

 The first thing to note is that tips in Toast Payroll will always be associated with an earning code.
-The most commonly used codes are Tips Paid and Tips Owed.
+The most commonly used codes are Tips Paid and Tips Owed (or variations of these names).

 • Tips Paid indicates a portion of tips which have already been paid to the employee before payroll is submitted.
 The most common method of this is tips paid out in cash immediately after an employee's shift, whether it be from direct cash tips or non-cash (credit card) tips.
+Any cash tip amounts paid in this method should be recorded as declared tips in a shift review.
 Tips Paid is an unpaid earning and it is present on payroll runs for wage reporting and taxation purposes.

 • Tips Owed indicates a portion of tips that are paid via payroll.
 Tips Owed is associated with any cash or non-cash (credit card, gift card, etc.) tips which are yet to be paid to an employee once payroll is submitted.
 Different restaurant configurations allow employers to use one or both of these earning types to record any tipped wages an employee receives.